October 15, 2025

 Dante Disparte, Chief Strategy Officer and Head of Global Policy and Operations, Circle

-The Genius Act closed the U.S. “fintech constitutional gap,” making stablecoin oversight a matter of national competitiveness and global currency strength.
+The Genius Act closed the US “fintech constitutional gap,” making stablecoin oversight a matter of national competitiveness and global currency strength.

 🌐 Who Will Win the Future of Finance?